marcoguastalli/crypto-com-exchange-api/README.md

    - the `(env)` prefix should be removed from the console

 ##### Run #####
-1. Enter the project root directory:
+Enter project root directory:
+1. Activate the Virtual Environment:

+    `source ./env/bin/activate`

+1. Run the script:

    `python3 app_cdc_account.py`

-2. You should see something like:
+3. You should see something like:
    ```
-   Reading account from API url 'https://api.crypto.com/v2/private/get-account-summary' at '2021-04-21 09:27:27'
+   Reading account from API url 'https://api.crypto.com/v2/private/get-account-summary' at 'YYYY-MM-DD HH:MM:SS'
    API Response '200' - 'OK'

+   The balance for currency 'CRO' is 1.00000000, the balance for pair 'CRO_USDT' in USDT is: 0.21000000
-   API accounts total balance is x.yz USDT
+   The total balance for the account is 0.21000000 USDT
    ```